 It has been awarded the status national tourist route because of the spectacular and wild mountain scenery it passes through.

 In January 2007, the British newspaper The Guardian named the Sognefjellet National Tourist Route one of the top 10 bike rides in the world.
 According to the paper "the high mountain road is enveloped in an icy beauty that is out of this world".

 Viewpoints along the road

-There are five panoramic view- and rest areas with facilities in bold architectural forms along the Sognefjellet National Tourist Route.
+There are several panoramic view- and rest areas with facilities in bold architectural forms along the Sognefjellet National Tourist Route.
 Here you can experience both nature and architecture in great interaction.

 National Tourist Route maps

 In co-operation with Nordeca, the Norwegian Public Roads Administration (NPRA) have launched a series of new road maps, each covering one of the 18 different National Tourist Routes in Norway.